TanavP2112/trading-model-projects/pred_market_vn_rev_mom/README.md

 ---

+## Motivation

+I have always been fascinated by how the stock market, options, and various financial instruments work.
+I watched countless Youtube videos on strategies (both good and VERY BAD) and the logic/structures behind why and why they don't work.
+A strategy that has always stuck out to me was the class of volatility strategies.
+When it comes to the stock market, volatility is an essential tool for options traders.
+More specifically, a strategy that has always caught my eye was the usage of volatility forecasting models to take advantage of mispricings between implied volatility and market-implied volatility.

+When prediction markets started to become more and more popular, as the retail market grew, so did my curiousity.
+I wanted to use this opportunity to not only research about how prediction markets work, but also if it was even possible to employ similar mispricing strategies using volatility forecasting models.
+This led me to the paper that is the crux of this strategy: _Volatility in Prediction Markets: A Structural Approach_

+---

+## The Basics + The Logic

+(math and a basic explanation will be added here soon :D)

+---

 ## Data

 The data was constructed from `TrevorJS/kalshi-trades` (HuggingFace), Kalshi's public trade-level feed, aggregated to hourly bars via DuckDB.
 The dataset contains **4.4M hourly bars across 26,258 markets, from August 2021 – January 2026**, spanning 5 main contract categories (Sports, Economics, Crypto, Entertainment, Politics).